Here are the states with monkeypox cases - NewsBreak

 A person infected with monkeypox can form painful rashes and lesions.
 The virus lasts from two to four weeks, and a person is no longer contagious once the lesions heal.

 Most of the cases in the U.S. have been found in men who have sex with other men.
-One case has been discovered in a woman who had engaged in heterosexual sex.What is monkeypox?
+One case has been discovered in a woman who had engaged in heterosexual sex.Monkeypox: CDC’s new warning level explained

 The U.S. has not reported any deaths from the monkeypox cases, and officials are working to contain cases by identifying who was exposed to the virus and getting them a vaccine.